Pär Lagerkvist: Biography and works

 His prose novella Bödeln ("The Hangman", 1933), later adapted for the stage (The Hangman, 1933; play, 1934), shows his growing concern with the totalitarianism and brutality that began to sweep across Europe in the years prior to World War II.
 Nazism was one of the main targets of the work and Der Stürmer responded with a very dismissive review.
 Criticism against Fascism is also present in the play Mannen utan själ (The Man Without a Soul, 1936).
+During the Second World War, he was a member of the anti-Nazi organization Tisdagsklubbe and was on the Gestapo's death lists in the face of a possible German invasion of Sweden.

 In September 1940 Lagerkvist was elected a member of the Swedish Academy, succeeding Verner von Heidenstam on chair 8 in December the same year.

 Lagerkvist's 1944 novel Dvärgen (The Dwarf), a searching, ironic tale about evil, was the first to bring him positive international attention outside of the Nordic countries.
 The work was followed in 1949 by the unusual, lyrical play Låt människan leva (Let Man Live).

 Barabbas (1950), which was immediately hailed as a literary masterpiece (by fellow Nobel laureate André Gide, among others) is probably Lagerkvist's most famous work.
 The novel is based on a Biblical story.
 Jesus of Nazareth was sentenced to die by the Roman authorities immediately before the Jewish Passover, when it was customary for the Romans to release someone convicted of a capital offense.
 When the Roman procurator Pontius Pilate offers to free either Jesus or Barabbas (a convicted thief and murderer), a Jerusalem mob demands the release of Barabbas, who later watches Jesus as he bears the cross to Golgotha, witnesses the crucifixion, and then spends the rest of his life trying to understand why he was chosen to live rather than Jesus.
 A movie based upon the novel was filmed in 1961, with Anthony Quinn playing the title role.

 In 1951 Pär Lagerkvist was awarded the Nobel Prize in Literature "for the artistic vigour and true independence of mind with which he endeavours in his poetry to find answers to the eternal questions confronting mankind.".
 He had first been proposed for the prize in 1947.
 Following the publication of Barabbas, Lagerkvist had been one of the favourites to be awarded the Nobel Prize in Literature in 1950.
 In 1951 the Nobel committee for literature received nine nominations for Lagerkvist, including nominations from the French authors and previous laureates André Gide and Roger Martin du Gard, and the Swedish Academy decided to award him the prize.

 Lagerkvist died in Stockholm in 1974 at the age of 83, his wife having died in 1967.